Protteo/ROBOTA_SUDOE/README.md

 **PPorPS** : Python code to create a csv file with the sensors' values in order to train a neural network to determine if we are holding the handle in a standard mode or in a reverse mode.

 **Tactie_sensor** : Arduino code for Teensy 4.1 to get the sensors' values as : value1,value2,value3,value4,value5,value6.

+**If you have any question** :
+matteo.proverbio@sigma-clermont.fr